No More Lies (The Moody Blues song)

+Lyrics and music

 Hayward sings the lead vocals and John Lodge provides counterpoint with his backing vocals.
 Music journalist Geoffrey Freakes described "No More Lies" as being a "breezy acoustic and electric guitar-driven tune" but said that "although mildly memorable, it's the kind of song you feel [Hayward] could dash off in his sleep."
 Freakes described the drum and bass parts as sounding "synthetic" but the keyboards as "stirring".